 Evolutionary Anthropology encompasses the use of evolutionary theory to understand behaviour, ecology, biology, cognition and culture in humans and our primate relatives past and present.
 We put people in evolutionary context by studying the behaviour, ecology, and anatomy of our primate relatives, the evolution of cognitive skills and culture, the fossil evidence for human evolution, and evolutionary influences on the behaviour of modern humans.
 By integrating evolutionary and socio-cultural perspectives, we aim to provide a uniquely complete and holistic account of the human species.

-Our research staff and students form a thriving intellectual community with regular seminars and journal clubs, including the Primatology group.
+Our research staff and students form a thriving intellectual community with regular seminars and journal clubs, including the Primatology group and the PalaeoMorpho group.
 Members of the Evolutionary Anthropology research group lead the Centre for the Coevolution of Biology and Culture (CCBC), the Behaviour, Ecology and Evolution Research (BEER) Centre and play active roles in the Wolfson Institute for Health and Wellbeing which provide links to other Departments such as psychology, biology, medicine and education.

 Monkeys Choose Mating Partners with Different Genes

 This research led by Dr Jo Setchell supports the disputed theory that humans are attracted to those with a dissimilar genetic make up to maintain genetic diversity.